 Kickstart your free CRM trial today

 An acronym for Customer Relationship Management, CRM is a term that was initially defined and designed to improve customer service.
 Today, though, it relates to an entire business strategy.
-CRM system acts as a single repository to bring your sales, marketing, and customer support activities together, and streamline your process, policy, and people in one platform.
+CRM software acts as a single repository to bring your sales, marketing, and customer support activities together, and streamline your process, policy, and people in one platform.
 We’ve put together a short explanation video of what CRM really means and what it can do for your business.
 Check it out.

 Why businesses choose CRM software